salinelake/ab_initio_PbTiO3/README.md

-# ab_initio_PbTiO3
+# Suppporting materials

-ab initio multiscale modeling of ferroelectric PbTiO3
+Datasets, models and scripts that support the findings of the paper "Thermal disorder and phonon softening in the ferroelectric phase transition of lead titanate"